ralphjsmit/filament/docs/03-resources/05-viewing-records.md

 }
 ```

-The `schema()` method is used to define the structure of your infolist.
-It is an array of [entries](../../infolists/entries#available-entries) and [layout components](../../schemas/layout#available-layout-components), in the order they should appear in your infolist.
+The `components()` method is used to define the structure of your infolist.
+It is an array of [entries](../infolists/entries#available-entries) and [layout components](../schemas/layout#available-layout-components), in the order they should appear in your infolist.

-Check out the Infolists docs for a [guide](../../infolists/getting-started) on how to build infolists with Filament.
+Check out the Infolists docs for a [guide](../infolists) on how to build infolists with Filament.

 ## Adding a View page to an existing resource